Bits, Bytes & Insights

 AI as Your Cybersecurity Ally: Stop Mistakes Before They Cost You

-As a small business owner, you’re likely juggling everything from payroll to customer service-and cybersecurity might not always be top of mind.
+Why Small Businesses Need a Cybersecurity Ally As a small business owner, you’re likely juggling everything from payroll to customer service-and cybersecurity might not always be top of mind.
 But here’s the hard truth: cybercriminals know this.
-They often target small businesses precisely because they assume you don’t have the time, budget, or expertise to maintain strong defenses.
-That’s why having an ally is essential.
-A trusted cybersecurity ally can help you stay protected, even when you’re focused on running your business.
+They often target small...

 RFID: Inside the Invisible Technology